-Ronald McDonald House, Portland, Maine
+Ronald McDonald Houses, Portland and Bangor, Maine

 The Homeroom project reflects the continuation of an ongoing software development partnership between Bowdoin College and the Ronald McDonald House in Portland, Maine.
 The Ronald McDonald House provides overnight housing for families whose children are undergoing medical procedures at the local medical center.
 For many years, room reservations for these families were made using a paper-based calendar system, which was combersome and labor intensive.